 Accounting services and bookkeeping services for broadcast TV stations can be complex due to several unique aspects of the media industry.
-Quite unlike manufacturing and traditional service corporations, broadcast television entities have their own set of financial metrics, broadcast cash flow being the primary one.
-But that’s just one of the reasons accounting for broadcast TV stations calls for specialized skills and professional services.
-It is therefore very important that television accounting be planned and followed through by a specialised CPA.
+Unlike manufacturing and traditional service corporations, broadcast television entities have their own set of financial metrics, with broadcast cash flow being the primary one.
+Not only do broadcasters survive on multiple partnerships, but they may also gain income from views and sponsorships.
+It is therefore very important that accounting for your television channel be planned and followed through by a specialized CPA.

-Professional financial reporting and bookkeeping for broadcast TV stations can mean the difference when it comes time to search for investors or buyers.
+Professional financial reporting and bookkeeping for broadcast TV stations can make a major difference in your availability and time to search for investors or buyers, to keep your television channel lucrative and in business.
 One of the first things outsiders look at is a measurement you’re likely already familiar with, broadcast cash flow.
-The name is a bit misleading but it is one of the central components of a television accounting services.
-Regulators, prospective buyers, and investors always ask, “What’s your BCF and how does it compare with last year’s numbers?”
+The name is a bit misleading but it is one of the central components of television accounting services.
+Regulators, prospective buyers, and investors have always been interested in your BCF (broadcast cash flow) and how it compares with the previous year’s numbers in this regard.

 You might be able to answer the question, but it’s worth remembering that BCF is measured in many different ways, so it’s imperative to use the same accounting system from period to period in order to make an “apples to apples” comparison and this is where a financial adviser for broadcast TV stations can help.

-- Cash outflow for a TV station include investments and operating costs
+- Cash outflow for a TV station includes investments and operating costs,

 - All tangible and intangible assets must be taken into account when facing the challenge of tax planning for broadcast TV stations